GuidanceMantras/GuidanceMantras/README.md

 ### Important Applications
 - Spotify(For songs/Mantras/Study and work music, English podcast)
 - Microsoft ToDo(for listing your daily tasks)  use of life, finance, professional or business planning
-- Udemy( For learning new skills)
+- Udemy( For learning new skills either technical or non technical)
-- Splitwise(To share expenses with friends or someone)
+- Splitwise(To share expenses with friends or someone or relatives)
-- Ebay or olx (to sell abd buy used good, there is also an option to bid the items)
+- Ebay or olx, quickr, facebook marketplace (to sell and buy used good, there is also an option to bid the items)
+- Github cloud (to keep all your documents in a structured way)

 ### Electronics
 - What are electronics products: Phone, Car, Headphones, TV, Fridge, Home Appliances, Agriculture products.
 - Any electronics objects such as car, phones, headphones and so on lose their value as days goes